MelvinErnestoSG/ChessMultiplayerPython/App.txt

         else:
             return False

-    # Makes sure that the squares in between sq1 and sq2 aren't occupied.
+    # Makes sure that the squares in between sq1 and sq2 are not occupied.
     def clear_path(self,piece):
         if piece=="rook" or piece=="queen":
             # For vertical movement.